stakater/oaas-docs/content/upgrades.md

     ![get-mcp](images/oc-get-mcp.png)

 1. Check the health of the etcd cluster.
-Visit the following link from Openshift documentation to replace an unhealthy etcd member if any.
+Visit the following link from OpenShift documentation to replace an unhealthy etcd member if any.
 [Replacing an unhealthy etcd member
 ](https://docs.openshift.com/container-platform/4.12/backup_and_restore/control_plane_backup_and_restore/replacing-unhealthy-etcd-member.html#restore-identify-unhealthy-etcd-member_replacing-unhealthy-etcd-member)

 1. The Customer needs to take a backup of the etcd cluster to ensure data safety in case of any issues during the upgrade process, see the official. [`Backing up etcd` Red Hat documentation for the applicable version](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html)